S3ROx/S3RO-ToolKit/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

-Latest version:
+Version Histrory:

-v1.0 - Contain (1) tool (password generator)
+1. v1.0 - Base code + One tool (password generator)

-Other version:
-v1.0

 !!!
 EDUCATIONAL PURPOSE ONLY !!!

-ATTENTION 1: Don't rename the file or change his directory.
-ATTENTION 2: Made to be used in linux.
+DISCLAIMER: Don't rename the file or change his directory!
+Made to be used in linux!